jboss-developer/jboss-eap-quickstarts/cmt/README.md

 Level: Intermediate
 Technologies: EJB, CMT
 Summary: The `cmt` quickstart demonstrates Container-Managed Transactions (CMT), showing how to use transactions managed by the container.
-Target Product: EAP
+Target Product: JBoss EAP
-Product Versions: EAP 6.1, EAP 6.2, EAP 6.3, EAP 6.4
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts/>

 ## What is it?

-The `cmt` quickstart demonstrates using transactions managed by the container.
+The `cmt` quickstart demonstrates using transactions managed by the container in Red Hat JBoss Enterprise Application Platform.
 It is a fairly typical scenario of updating a database and sending a JMS message in the same transaction.
 A simple MDB is provided that prints out the message sent but this is not a transactional MDB and is purely provided for debugging purposes.

 Aspects touched upon in the code: